-aw all the Gartner and Forrester hockey stick charts on how huge the segment was going to be and how fast it was going to grow.
-“Hot crackers!”
+When I first started working in tech (telecom) in the late 90s, I caught the managed services fever on the growth potential in managed services.
+I saw all the Gartner and Forrester hockey stick charts on how huge the segment was going to be and how fast it was going to grow.
+"Hot crackers!
 I thought.
-“I’ve landed in the sweet spot, fresh out of business school!”
+"I’ve landed in the sweet spot, fresh out of business school!"

 While I didn’t know many things then, I have learned some important lessons along the way, not the least of which is to not drink the Kool-Aid on market growth forecasts.
 I’ve also learned some very important lessons about managed services specifically, and as my first blog post at TSIA, I thought I’d start with one of the broadest, most over-arching takeaways I’ve had, which is that managed services is an orchestra.

 Unlike any other service in a company’s catalog, managed services represents the full breadth and scope of everything a company has to offer.
 It doesn’t have a choice.
 Managed services is essentially taking over all the operations, as well as the risk, of running some or all of a company’s infrastructure.
 This leverages every single instrument in a company’s orchestra in order to be effective, from product, support, professional services, and every back-office function as well, as we’ll discuss in a moment.

 Managed services is essentially taking over all the operations, as well as the risk, of running some or all of a company’s infrastructure.